ENMeval 2.0.5 Vignette

 # We use the bb.buf (bounding box buffer) argument to zoom in to our study extent.

-bg.z = bg.z, occs.grp = block$occs.grp, bg.grp = block$bg.grp,
+occs.grp = block$occs.grp, bg.grp = block$bg.grp,

-categoricals = "biome", bb.buf = 7)
+ref.data = "occs", bb.buf = 7)

-The next two partitioning methods are variants of a ‘checkerboard’ approach to partition occurrence localities (Radosavljevic & Anderson 2014).
+The next two partitioning methods are variants of a checkerboard approach to partition occurrence localities (Radosavljevic & Anderson 2014).
 These generate checkerboard grids across the study extent and partition the localities into groups based on where they fall on the checkerboard.
 In contrast to the block method, both checkerboard methods subdivide geographic space equally but do not ensure a balanced number of occurrence localities in each bin.
 For these methods, the user needs to provide a raster layer on which to base the underlying checkerboard pattern.
-Here we simply use the predictor variable RasterStack.
+Here we simply use the predictor variable SpatRaster.
 Additionally, the user needs to define an aggregation.factor.
 This value specifies the number of grids cells to aggregate when making the underlying checkerboard pattern.

-cb1 <- get.checkerboard1(occs, envs.bg, bg, aggregation.factor=5)
+cb1 <- get.checkerboard(occs, envs.bg, bg, aggregation.factor = 25)

 evalplot.grps(pts = occs, pts.grp = cb1$occs.grp, envs = envs.bg)